 Toronto, Ontario, Canada.
 The scope of research and complexity of cases at UHN has made us a national and international

 source for discovery, education and patient care.

 Being touched by illness affects us in different ways.
 Many people want to give back to the community

 and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one

 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

-On this Tips & Tricks page, we want to show you a few new tricks you can use after migrating to Office 365 (O365).
+On this Tips & Tricks page, we want to show you a few new tricks you can use with Office 365 (O365).
 We will also highlight a few productivity tips that already exist in your Office tools today!
 Learning these simple tricks can save you time, help you work more efficiently and optimize your experience.

-If you have moved to O365 and use Webmail from home, you will have noticed a new security prompt called Multi-Factor Authentication (MFA).
+If you use Webmail from home, you will have noticed a new security prompt called Multi-Factor Authentication (MFA).
 This is a new feature for verifying your identity when accessing Webmail from outside the UHN network.